Mr-Cool-Cat/.github/profile/README.md

   <br><br>

+</p>
   <strong>What we’re about:</strong><br>

-   Creative thinking and bold ideas<br>
+  - Creative thinking and bold ideas
-   Experimentation with new technologies<br>
+  - Experimentation with new technologies
-   Hands-on learning through real projects<br>
+  - Hands-on learning through real projects
-   Collaboration and open source contribution
+  - Collaboration and open source contribution

-</p>

 ---